 Slow Diaphragmatic Breathing

-The slow diaphragmatic breathing technique is one of the most effective in overcoming anxiety and panic attacks since one of the physiological reactions associated with the state of anxiety is the increase in the rate of breathing.
+The slow diaphragmatic breathing technique is one of the most effective in overcoming anxiety and panic attacks.
+One of the physiological reactions associated with the state of anxiety is the increase in the rate of breathing.
 When we feel excessive fear or panic, we hyperventilate.
 Therefore, since calm is incompatible with anxiety, if we learn to slow down our breathing, we will be learning to relax.
 Hence the importance of knowing how to control a mechanism as basic and essential as breathing.

 The steps to follow to carry out slow breathing to help us know how to control anxiety are the following: